sgongar/Euclid-tests/performance/README.md

 #### To-do
 - [ ] Implement not detected catalogue for SSOs.
 - [ ] Implement not detected catalogue for stars.
+- [ ] Implement not detected catalogue for galaxies.

 #### Files